HSLdevcom/jore4/wiki/glossary.md

 * In Finnish: _Joukkoliikennekohde_
 * A route category used in subvention calculations, such as "Regional traffic towards Vantaa" / "Seutu, Vantaan suunta"

+#### Trip operation plan

+* In Finnish: _Lähtöketju_
+* Operator's plan on how their buses (phyical vehicles) run trips HSL has ordered them to run.
+* Practically a CSV file uploaded by operator to LIJ

 #### Compensation

 * In Finnish: _Liikennöintikorvaus_